hyparam/hyparquet/README.md

 })
 ```

-The `parquetReadObjects` function defaults to returning an array of objects.
+The `parquetReadObjects` function defaults to `rowFormat: 'object'`.

 ## Supported Parquet Files